qchenevier/MBA_memoire/doc/reaction_organization.md

 Speed of Digital Business Strategy: time takes on a more central role in digital business settings [@Bharadwaj2013].

+#### Focus on Speed & Innovation

+Product Leadership is striving to produce a continuous stream of state-of-the-art products and services.
+Products leaders must be creative, which means recognizing and embracing ideas that usually originate outside the company.
+Innovative companies must commercialize their ideas quickly.
+All their business and management processes have to be engineered for speed.
+Product leaders must relentlessly pursue new solutions to the problems that their own latest product or service has just solved.
+If anyone is going to render their technology obsolete, they prefer to do it themselves [@Treacy1993].

+They enjoy the benefits of decentralization (among them, autonomous management, speed, and flexibility).
+Product leaders work hard at developing an open-mindedness to new ideas.
+Product leaders create and maintain an environment that encourages employees to bring ideas into the company and, just as important, they listen to and consider these ideas.
+"Not invented here" is not a part of their vocabularies.
+Product leaders avoid bureaucracy at all costs because it slows commercialization of their ideas.
+They "decide today, then implement tomorrow" to shorten their cycle times.
+They do not plan for events that may never happen, nor do they spend much time on detailed analysis.
+Their strength lies in reacting to situations as they occur.
+Fast reaction times are an advantage when dealing with the unknown [@Treacy1993].

+Product leaders are their own fiercest competitors.
+Product leaders also possess the infrastructure and management systems needed to manage risk well [@Treacy1993].

+To the third category of customers, new, different, and unusual products count most.
+These are customers who, are primarily interested in fashion and trends.
+For a company to succeed in serving these customers, it has to focus on Product Leadership [@Treacy1993].

 #### Assets for product leadership: Infrastructure & Innovation culture

 ##### Infrastructure